-In fact, she was even recently chosen to be the ‘face’ of the new advertising campaign for Express Mobile Transportation, a new branch of Newport-based company Executive Transportation where Jo’s granddaughter Heather’s husband Dennis is part owner.
+She was even recently chosen to be the ‘face’ of a new advertising campaign for Express Mobile Transportation, a new division of Executive Transportation in Newport, Kentucky.
+Jo’s granddaughter Heather’s husband Dennis is part owner.

 Recently, FTM sat down with Josephine to learn more about her early life, her love story and the key to a happy life and successful marriage.

 Although Jo enjoyed school and her friends, there were times when she ached for a mother.
-“I remember my 1st communion in 1st grade.
-My Dad was there with me but everyone else had their mothers.
+“I remember my first communion in grade school.
+My dad was there with me but everyone else had their mothers.
 I remember being sad that my mother wasn’t there to fix my veil.
 My sister tried make sure I looked good for communion but it just wasn’t the same.”

 Jo’s father finally agreed to let them date but Charlie was so enamoured with Jo that he wanted to get married immediately.
 The problem was that Jo’s father Jabour didn’t like him.
 “He said he was ‘too worldly wise’ for me.
 Charlie would come around the house and Dad would shove him but Charlie wouldn’t give up.”